 The first step is ensuring that you know what your task entails.
 How do you intend to use the probes?

-- Low voltage tasks – When operating with low voltage, targetting a special connection to the probes.
+• Low voltage tasks – Target a special connection to the probes when operating with low voltage.
 Your top priority is a sharp point on the tip and a tip capable of delivering a good connection.
-You may want to consider going for gold coating as it will come in handy.
+You may consider going for gold coating, as it will be useful.

-- Current – When measuring current, you’ll want to ensure that you have a multimeter probe with minimal resistance – which means a thick short cable.
+• Current – When measuring current, you’ll want to ensure a multimeter probe with minimal resistance – a thick, short cable.
 To achieve low resistance, many people choose a DIY approach in this case.
-If your probe wires have high resistance, it’s made using fairly thin wire.
-(1)
+If your probe wires have high resistance, they are made using fairly thin wire.

 2. The Material Used

-The materials that your test leads probes are made of also play an essential role in the functionality of your digital multimeter.
-Test lead probes made from low-quality material will negatively interfere with the multimeter readings.
-For instance, if a given probe set was made using dissimilar metals, they will undoubtedly, generate hard-to-trace errors when measuring low voltage or low resistance.
+The materials that your test lead probes are made of also play an essential role in the functionality of your digital multimeter.
+Test lead probes from low-quality material will negatively interfere with the multimeter readings.
+For instance, if a given probe set was made using dissimilar metals, they will undoubtedly generate hard-to-trace errors when measuring low voltage or low resistance.
 When different metals connect, they act as a thermocouple.
-They develop their voltage which means messy readings on your end.
+They develop their voltage, which means messy readings on your end.

 The good news is that the market doesn’t have a shortage of test lead probes.
-The majority of what’s available in the market is specially designed to meet the criteria of particular applications.
+Most of what’s available in the market is designed to meet particular application criteria.
 You’ll find that they differ in price.
-Some are pretty expensive, but you needn’t compromise safety and accuracy so you can save money.
-If you want to get the best readings safely, resist the urge to look at the price.
+Some are expensive, but you needn’t compromise safety and accuracy to save money.
+To get the best readings safely, resist the urge to look at the price.

 3. Need for Additional Insulation